Associate Director of Bands and Instructor of Low Brass

 Cale Self is Associate Professor of Music, Assistant Director of Bands, and Instructor of Euphonium & Tuba at the University of West Georgia in beautiful Carrollton, GA.
 Also serving as the Director of Athletic Bands, Dr. Self directs “The Sound That Lights the South” Marching Band and the “Wolfgang” Basketball Pep Band.
 He also conducts the UWG Symphonic Band, Brass Ensemble, and Tuba Ensemble.

 Holding degrees in music education and instrumental conducting from West Texas A&M University in Canyon, TX, Dr. Self also holds a doctorate in euphonium performance from the University of Georgia in Athens.
 His teachers include David Zerkel, John Lynch, Allen Crowell, Patrick Sheridan, Sam Pilafian, Gary Garner, Joe Nelson, and Joseph Cox.
-He has participated in lessons and masterclasses with Christian Badea, Marty Erickson, Adam Frey, Sarah McKoin, Tim Northcut, Demondrae Thurman, and Charles Villarubia.
+He has participated in lessons and masterclasses with Christian Badea, Marty Erickson, Sarah McKoin, Tim Northcut, Demondrae Thurman, and Charles Villarubia.

 Between graduate degrees, Dr. Self spent three years teaching high school band in his hometown of Midland, TX.
 During that time, bands under his direction performed at the BOA National Concert Band Festival in Indianapolis and at the National Band & Orchestra Festival at Carnegie Hall in New York City.
 In his first year at MHS, the Bulldog Marching Band advanced to the Texas State Marching Band competition for the first time in its history.